 Editing family videos is more labor-intensive than editing photos, but it is so worth it!
 After our session, I cull, edit, and arrange video clips in a way that is cohesive and best narrates your story.
 I also fine-tune audio for each clip (e.g., I may enhance soft, little voices or remove distracting background noise).
 My favorite part of the editing process is finding the perfect song to reflect your family.
 That can sometimes take an entire day or two.
 And I may have to edit the song if it's too long or repetitive.
 Another factor that accounts for its price is that licensed music can be as much as $200 for a single-use, which means that I will not be reusing that song for anyone else without repurchasing it (which I usually don't do).

 I encourage you to wear what is comfortable and something that you can move in while playing with your children.
-As a general rule of thumb, I recommend that you wear what would make the most sense to the location that we'll be shooting in.
+As a general rule of thumb, I recommend you wear what would make the most sense to the location we'll be shooting in.
 For example, if we're at a beach, wear something that would reflect your family on any given day at the beach, not high-heeled shoes—that's not that type of session.
 Also, be mindful of colors and prints so that they complement other family members.
-Lastly, logos and distracting text should be avoided as they do not lend themselves to timeless photos.
+Lastly, logos and distracting text should be avoided, as they do not lend themselves to timeless photos.
 More detailed information will be provided with your session information.

 What should I wear for the session?

 I check in with all my families a week before the session to discuss details and answer any questions.
 In case of illness, I appreciate a two days notice, and I will do my best to accommodate your plans when rescheduling.
 Likewise, if I or any member of my family falls ill, I expect the same courtesy from my client-families.
-Outdoor shoots are weather permitting, and if the weather is questionable, I will be in close contact the days before and on the morning of the shoot.
+Outdoor shoots are weather permitting; if the weather is questionable, I will be in close contact the days before and on the morning of the shoot.
 Please note that retainers to secure a session are non-refundable.

 Is there a cancellation policy?

 No one is more awkward than I am in front of the camera, so I can completely relate!
-Most people tell me that I make them feel comfortable right away, which is exactly why I make sure to get to know as much about you before our sessions and find out what's important to you.
+Most people tell me that I make them feel comfortable right away, which is precisely why I make sure to get to know as much about you before our sessions and find out what's important to you.
 The beauty of a photojournalistic approach is that it is inherently unscripted and genuine—you don't have to pose or be anything other than yourself.
-And, if you are planning on a family session, you can take comfort knowing that children are great at chasing away the photo jitters.
+And, if you plan on a family session, you can take comfort knowing that children are great at chasing away photo jitters.